marade/GUTSS/README.md

 $ env PKG_CONFIG_PATH=/usr/local/lib/pkgconfig make
 ```

 The query_per_sequence program is the only one that needs to be compiled.
 The rest of the installation can proceed much like the binary install.
-Create install directory if it doesn't already exist; Choose another path if you wish:
+Create the install directory if it doesn't already exist; choose another path if you wish:

 ```
 $ sudo mkdir -p /usr/local/bin